Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 7. Extract a vector boundary of the watershed for plotting
 8. Store the watershed data in the lists created above

-    - Note: There are some functions from the `basin_functions.py` function that are used when appending values to the lists.
+    - Note: There are some functions from the `basin_functions.py` file that are used when appending values to the lists.

 Now that we know the process, we can have a look at the code that is used for batch processing the watershed data.
 <!-- #endregion -->